kfchou/kfchou.github.io/_posts/2026-03-15-repo-memory.md

 layout: post
 title:  "A Review on Agentic Memory"
 categories: [AI Coding, LLMs, Claude Code]
-excerpt: Managing context for long running agents, across sessions, or swarms of agents, remains an active area of research and development.
+excerpt: Managing context for long-running agents, across sessions, or swarms of agents, remains an active area of research and development.
 This is a survey of the current landscaspe in the world of Agentic memory.
 ---

 TL;DR